TEACHING KIDS HEALTHY WAYS TO COMMUNICATE AND MANAGE EMOTIONS

 Counseling involves a series of discussions between the client and counselor about personal, emotional, or social problems that lead to distress and impair one’s functioning.
 Counseling helps clients identify and change behaviors and ways of thinking that have not worked well in the past.

 The counseling process is in many ways, an educational experience as well as a collaborative effort between the client and counselor.
 The client not only learns more about him/herself, but also acquires new skills and learns to use those skills in day-to-day settings.
 Sometimes, counseling entails learning more about a particular condition such as depression or anxiety, by which the client is affected, so that he/she can better understand and choose the most appropriate treatment options.

-Yes, information you share in counseling sessions will be treated with strict confidentiality and is protected by state and federal laws.
+Yes, information you share in child counseling sessions will be treated with strict confidentiality and is protected by state and federal laws.
 Information will not be disclosed to anyone outside Westside Children’s Therapy without your written permission, except in instances when such disclosure is necessary to protect you or someone else from imminent danger.

 Before the first session it may be beneficial to explain that a counselor is a person who the child will play with and talk about problems they may want help solving.
 It’s best to keep the conversation simple and straightforward.

-Having a few questions about the process answered before the first session may help ease some worries for your kiddo.
+Having a few questions about the child counseling process answered before the first session may help ease some worries for your kiddo.